NATIVE LAND & STOLEN PEOPLE ACKNOWLEDGEMENT

 Our name "The Seeing Place" is the literal translation of the Greek word theatron:

-". . . the place where we go to understand ourselves."
+". . . the place where we go to see ourselves."

 The Seeing Place is an actor-driven company: built by actors and managed by actors to be a base for actors who want to hone their craft in a creative and supportive artistic home, resulting in unparalleled dedication and excellence.
 Our work is artistically ambitious and deeply compelling.